It’s your choice.

 Whenever you post on Facebook, Twitter, or elsewhere, be aware that government agents could be following you.
 Don’t post items that could provide them with a false image of who you really are.

-You’ll minimize the likelihood of an undesirable outcome to your immigration hopes and dreams.
+You’ll minimize the suspicion of immigration fraud and likelihood of an undesirable outcome to your immigration hopes and dreams.

 The end result?